IT’S NOT JUST YOU !

 Why do elders need more sleep?

-We have 10 fingers and 10 toes [well, most of us: there is a tribe in Africa, many of whose members have six digits per limb].
+We all have 10 fingers and 10 toes [well, most of us: there is a tribe in Africa, many of whose members have six digits per limb]: this accounts for the decimal-based numerical system, which in turn is the reason for our predilection for a decade–based way of thinking about time.

-Although it seems serendipitous, our changing attitudes and abilities can conveniently be attributed to one or other “decade”.
-Thus 1-10 is the decade of the child, 11-20 the decade of the developing adult.
+It seems serendipitous however, that our changing attitudes and abilities can so conveniently be attributed to one or other “decade”.
+Thus 1-10 is the decade of the child, 11-20 the decade of the developing adult, decade 21-30 that of the young adult, of fully fledged abilities, still inquiring but capable, confident and outgoing, healthy and problem-free.

-For most of us, this is a time of smooth progress when no Mountain seems too high to climb, no Sea too wide to navigate;
+The third decade is a time of personal optimism [tempered perhaps by social pessimism], a time of planning and preparation, a time of enjoyment and procreation.
+For most of us, this is a time of smooth progress when no Mountain seems too high to climb, no Sea too wide to navigate; but then, there comes the fourth, which for many of us, begins with a wrenching sense of insecurity!

 THE DIRTY THIRTIES